statechannels/statechannels/packages/docs-website/docs/protocol-tutorial/execute-state-transitions.md

 The constant `MAX_TX_DATA_SIZE` exported from `@statechannels/nitro-protocol` reflects the typical effective maximum size for ethereum transaction data.
 This is set by ethereum clients such as [geth](https://github.com/ethereum/go-ethereum).
 At the time of writing this is 128KB.

 The constant `NITRO_MAX_GAS`, also exported, is an upper limit on the gas consumed by a transaction that we consider "safe" in the sense that it is below the block gas limit on mainnet and most testnets.
-At the time of writing this is 6M gas.
+At the time of writing this constant is set to 6M gas.

 The exported constant `MAX_OUTCOME_ITEMS` denotes a safe upper limit on the number of allocationItems that may be stored in an [outcome](protocol-tutorial/outcomes#outcomes-that-allocate).
 We deem this number safe because the resulting transaction size is less than `MAX_TX_DATA_SIZE` and the transaction consumes less than `NITRO_MAX_GAS` (as confirmed by our test suite).
 This is for the `challenge` and `pushOutcome` transactions, with the other fields in the state set to modest values (e.g. 2 participants).
 If those fields grow, the `MAX_OUTCOME_ITEMS` may no longer be safe.
 At the time of writing this constant is set to 2000 allocation items.